19 Free Things to Do in Halifax

 2. HMCS Sackville

 Docked in Halifax's Naval Dockyard from November to mid-June each year, the HMCS Sackville is Canada's oldest warship.
+From late June to October, the ship is moved to Sackville Landing (near the Maritime Museum).
 It is a corvette (an escort ship) from the Flower class and was used in the Battle of the Atlantic during World War II.
 It is now a museum and a memorial to the sailors who served on it and the more than 4,000 Canadians who died in the Battle of the Atlantic.

 Visitors can take a self-guided tour of the ship and learn about how the sailors lived, what tools they used, and what they did every day.
 As part of the tour, there is also a video and audio show about the Battle of the Atlantic.